OkutaniDaichi0106/gomoqt/moqt/README.md

-# MOQ protocol Implementation
+# `moqt` package

 ## Overview

-This package `moqt` provides a Go implementation of the MOQ protocol.
+This package provides the Go implementation of the MOQ Lite protocol used by the root module.
+It contains the core session, track, frame, and message primitives that power `gomoqt`.

 ### Specification